-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3 to the financial statements.
+The preparation of these financial statements in conformity with CAS requires management to exercise its judgement in applying the Company's accounting policies.
+It also requires the use of certain critical accounting estimates and assumptions.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.